JandroK/Audio-Manager/index.md

 * Every entity can potentially generate audio
 * Discard entities that are too far
 * Check camera position/zoom to play the audio spatially
-* Music Manager: Chain a playlist with fading
+* Music Manager: Chain a music with fading

 ## Music Manager